Personal Injury Protection (PIP) in Washington State

 How to File a PIP Claim

 Filing a PIP claim in Washington is relatively straightforward.
-If you’re involved in an accident, follow these steps to ensure you receive the benefits you’re entitled to:
+If you’re involved in an accident, follow these steps to ensure you pursue the benefits you may be eligible for under your policy:

 - Notify your insurer: Contact your insurance company as soon as possible to report the accident and initiate a claim.